eoinbreen/Random-Beer-App/README.md

 ## How I could make this app better in the future

-- I could add a MySQL database to replace the in memory HSQL database.
-The HSQL database only takes at max 100 characters into a field, which limits the amount of data you can put into it.
+- Add a MySQL database to replace the in memory HSQL database.

-- I could add images to make it look better.
+- Attempted to add image of each beer bottle to the front end, continuing to work on this.

-- I could add more to the database as it is very small now.
+- Add more to the database as it is very small now.